hackle/blog-rust/raw/state-monad.md

 Already much easier on the eye, wouldn't you say?
 At least we saved 2 layers of `()`.

-If you try to catch up with the implementation, there would be a fair bit of wrapping and unwrapping with `State` as it's a `newtype`; but if we focus only on the type, it should remind us of monad composition.
+If you try to catch up with the implementation, there would be a fair bit of wrapping and unwrapping with `State` being `newtype`; but if we focus only on the composition, it should remind us of monad composition.
 Presumed we can prove `State` is a monad, the above types can be generalised to,

 ```haskell
     (a -> m b)